RiccardoRobb/Sentiment-analysis-firefox-extension/proposal_draft.md

 ### <center>1860609 - Riccardo Ruberto </center>

+---

 ## Problem

 Analyzing and categorizing the **sentiment** of tweets.

-**Main goal**: compare different approaches using different data sets to see which approach with which data sets succeeds in associating the right sentiment with each tweet.
+**Main goal**: compare different approaches using different data sets to see which combination succeeds in associating the right sentiment with each tweet.

 **Secondary goal**: create a *chrome extension* that associate at each tweet a sentiment value converted in an emoji: